Peer support in homelessness

 Daniel (left), peer support worker, in the field in March 2021.

-You can also view our presentation of the project at the North American Conference on Integrated Care – 2021 here (Plenary 3, 48:00), as well as our recent webinar at the Research Chair in the Reduction of Social Inequalities in Health.
+You can also view our presentation of the project at the North American Conference on Integrated Care – 2021 here (Plenary 3, 48:00).